 * Choose very dried up dates, sticky dates make the filling difficult to spread.

-** Xylitol was perfect for this recipe.
+** Erythritol was used in this recipe.
 I personally preferred it to stevia which I find can be quite metallic.
-To replace it with maple syrup, increase the amount as Living Fuel Therasweet is sweeter.
+Or you can replace it with maple syrup.